Kandy, Hill Country, Sri Lanka

 Call us on 858 523 9000 to start planning your vacation to Elephant Stables or take a look at our itineraries to Hill Country

-Elephant stables was originally the Wallawwa (ancestral home) of a Ceylonese nobleman, gaining it's name from the family elephants that grazed in the gardens.
-Remaining within the family, the house has recently undergone a complete refurbishment, opening in 2013 as a luxury boutique hotel.
+Elephant stables was originally the wallawwa (ancestral home) of a Ceylonese nobleman, gaining it's name from the family elephants that grazed in the gardens.

 Being just 15-minutes from the center of Kandy, and within close distance of some of Sri Lanka's most famous heritage sites, Elephant Stables is perfectly located to explore the rich history and culture of the hill country.
 Alternatively, for those relaxation days and evenings, you can chill out by the fire in the living room, take a dip in the infinity pool or explore the landscaped gardens surrounding the house.

-Elephant stables has 6 rooms and 1 luxury tent.
-The cottage room is separate to the main hotel and sleeps 5 Adults.
-2 of the rooms are suites and therefore ideal for families, Pepper and Lemon Grass have lovely Verandas overlooking the Kandy and the Knuckles Mountains.
-The Royal Luxury Tented Suite is situated in the grounds and sleeps 4 adults.
+Elephant stables has six rooms and one luxury tent.
+The cottage room is separate to the main hotel and sleeps up to a family of five.
+Two of the rooms are suites and therefore ideal for families, The Royal Luxury Tented Suite is situated in the grounds and sleeps four adults.

 The house has a living room with a fireplace that is lit on chilly nights, small reading room, new wing lounge with juice bar, infinity pool and indoor dining room with a veranda overlooking the landscaped gardens.
 All the rooms are fitted with 42-inch TVs with satellite channels, DVD players (film library available) and WiFi.